 Natural Lands Management Training Program

-This program was developed in collaboration with the Center for Environmental Biology to provide students with an opportunity to gain practical experience in leadership and land management skills.
-As part of the program, students will assist in developing and implementing community and science-based land management practices for either the UCI Ecological Preserve or the UCI San Joaquin Marsh.
+The Natural Lands Management internship was developed in collaboration with the Center for Environmental Biology and Campus as a Living Lab (CLL) to provide students with practical experience in leadership and land management skills.
+As part of the program, students assist in developing and implementing community and science-based land management practices for the UCI Ecological Preserve or the UCI San Joaquin Marsh.
 After learning about the history, ecology, and management of UCI’s natural lands, students develop an independent project designed to address a conservation challenge while involving the local community.
-The first student projects from this program this year are:

-Computer science and biology students worked with UCI-Nature staff to use their programming expertise and botanical knowledge to address a need for more immediate help in identifying plants in a field setting.
+Computer science and biology students worked with UCI Nature to address a need for taxanomic help in identifying plants in a field setting.
 Traditionally, identifying plant species in the field requires either carrying around a large manual, finding a local flora book, or collecting specimens to examine in greater detail later (which often isn’t permitted).
 This project seeks to provide an alternative by creating a mobile application that utilizes a species list and photo database to provide the user with a handful of possible species after a few questions are answered from the field based on basic plant traits.
 The app is designed for people with little to no experience in technical plant identification skills.

 Field Methods in Conservation and Restoration